- I've heard very positive things about SWOTT from other trackers. To what do you atribute your success?

 - Email address

-- A description of your experience and intentions related to tracking and wildlife conservation.
+- A description of your experience and/or intentions related to tracking and wildlife conservation.

-Class placement is contingent on SWOTT's accptance of your application and by first-come, first-served receipt of tuition payment. -
+Class placement is contingent on SWOTT's accptance of your application and the existence of an available slot. -